Emotional Health After an Abortion

 Write a letter to the spirit of the child

-Many women find they are talking to the spirit of the child inside of them.
+Many people find they are talking to the spirit of the child inside of them.
 It may be useful and helpful to write your thoughts on paper.
-Some women write how they came to their decision, some ask for forgiveness, some thank the spirit for the wisdom or thoughts they have had about life, some write about the love they feel.
+Some write about how they came to their decision, some ask for forgiveness, some thank the spirit for the wisdom or thoughts they have had about life, some write about the love they feel.
 Sometimes, having a way to say goodbye is an important part of healing.

 Embrace your spirituality

 What is spirituality?
 People use many different names for their spirituality.
 People use many different names for their spirituality.
 One name is God.
 Others include Creator, Holy Spirit, Goddess, Greater Truth, Higher Power, Voice Within, Inner Light, Loving Spirit, Divine Feminine or Infinite Wisdom.
 Our spirituality is wise and loving, and we usually know when we are honoring it.
 It’s important to discover your own truth and honor it.

-Some women feel conflicted about their pregnancy choice, especially the choice of abortion, and their religious teachings.
+Some people feel conflicted about their pregnancy choice, especially the choice of abortion, and their religious teachings.
 If you or someone you know may be experiencing these emotions after abortion, we encourage you to look a little deeper into your religion.
 You may be surprised to find more tolerance than you expect.

 Did you know?

-Women with strong religious feelings choose abortion in the same proportion as all women.
-And, many religions support a woman’s right and responsibility to make pregnancy decisions.
+People with strong religious feelings choose abortion in the same proportion as anyone who chooses abortion.
+And, many religions support the right and responsibility to make pregnancy decisions.
 For more information about different religious views relating to abortion, see the Religious Coalition for Reproductive Rights website.

-BE AWARE: We know there are many websites out there designed by people that do not support a woman’s choice, with the goal to make you feel badly about yourself for making this personal decision.
+BE AWARE: We know there are many websites out there designed by people that do not support a pregnant person’s choice, with the goal to make you feel bad about yourself for making this personal decision.
 Unfortunately, these sites generally offer nothing but half-truths and blatant lies about abortion.
 Because of all of this misinformation, it can be hard to tell the truths from the lies.
 Please try to visit factual websites that offer support and are not judgmental.